pedegie/stats/README.md

 high CPU usage because of our GC is taking all CPU time performing full GCs, memory dump confirms there is a lot of `byte[]` arrays with given size, we can then look for these sizes in our app, but it's usually not that simple and in the best case time-consuming.
 The real problem is that on hardware / OS level we don't know anything about application logic - so we spend most time for linking one to the other.
-In both cases there is really huge chance we can find problem just looking for saturated thread pools, in first case it would be some pool of network client which continuously sends requests, for further case maybe a lot of messages waits on our `Queue` because consumer isn't fast enough.
+In both cases there is a big chance we can find problem just looking for saturated thread pools, in first case it would be some pool of network client which continuously sends requests, for further case maybe a lot of messages waits on our `Queue` because consumer isn't fast enough.